What you need to know before buying a business

 3. Assess the businesses that interest you.

-You may consider visiting the business and talking to employees and customers to get a sense of the business’s operations and reputation.
+You may want to visit the business and talk to employees and customers to get a sense of its operations and reputation.

 4. Determine the value of the business.